 The Shoulder Expert at Litchfield Hills Orthopedic Associates

 Our fellowship-trained shoulder surgeon, Dr. Leigh Brezenoff, is experienced and skilled in providing expert care for our shoulder patients.
 Though many shoulder conditions can be treated conservatively, there are injuries or conditions that may require surgery.
-Dr. Brezenoff also offers a number of specialized nonsurgical joint treatments, including platelet-rich plasma (PRP) injections, corticosteroid joint injections, and viscosupplementation.
+Dr. Brezenoff also offers a number of specialized nonsurgical joint treatments including corticosteroid joint injections and viscosupplementation.
 Before recommending surgery, he also ensures that other measures have been taken to relieve your pain, including anti-inflammatory medications, injections, or physical therapy.